marco-zhan/Flappy-Bird-RL/README.md

 - Settings can be changed by players

 ## Changable settings
+All the settings below can be changed from the params.py file
 - Frame per second
 - Pipe movement speed
 - Pipe horizontal gap size